Jazz++ MIDI Sequencer

 Building wxWidgets for Windows

-I have used these instructions with Visual Studio .NET 2005 (VC8) and Visual Studio .NET 2008 (VC9).
-I used VC8 in the following text, but simply substitute the appropriate VC9 veriage to create a Visual Studio .NET 2008 build.
+I have used these instructions with Visual Studio .NET 2008 (VC9) and Visual Studio .NET 2010 (VC10).
+I used VC10 in the following text, but simply substitute the appropriate VC9 verbiage to create a Visual Studio .NET 2008 build.
 I have both builds living side-by-side on my hard drive.

 2. Extract the zip file to C:\ExternalPackages.
-Extracting creates a wxMSW-2.8.10 directory directly under C:\ExternalPackages.
+Extracting creates a wxWidgets-2.9.4 directory directly under C:\ExternalPackages.

-3. Change the name of the top-level wxWidgets directory to wxMSW-2.8.10-VC8 so other versions of wxWidgets can be built with other compilers in parallel with this directory.
+3. Change the name of the top-level wxWidgets directory to wxMSW-2.9.4-VC10 so other versions of wxWidgets can be built with other compilers in parallel with this directory.

 Macro From To